RhobanProject/Dynaban/README.md

 ## Advanced functionalities
 One of the motivations behind this project was to have full control over our hardware.
 Once the basic stuff was working, we started playing with more advanced funtionalities.

+# Using the field "mode" :
+To do

 # Predictive control background :
 One very big limitation of the default firmware is that the only control loop that is available is a PID (which is already an enhancement compared to the RX family that has only a P).
 A PID is meant to compensate the differences between what is predicted by the model of our system and what actually happens.